Nielsenfam/NightSkyTFT/README.md

+## 16. Get TFT code

-## 16. Get the code for driving the TFT screen from adafruit:
+Get the code for driving the TFT screen from adafruit by doing the following:

 ```